jgafnea/disco-deb/report.md

 For testing, I didn't go crazy with edge cases, just tested the things I wanted to make sure would work as expected, namely the parsing of `Contents`, getting accurate numbers, and handling malformatted lines.

 This documentation was, by far, the hardest part of the assignment.
-I'm okay with code, testing, and documentation in general, but framing my thoughts explicitly was new and I'm especially terrified of doing it all "wrong."
+I'm okay with code, testing, and documentation in general, but framing my thoughts explicitly was new and I'm rather nervous about doing everything "wrong."
 I tried to "think out loud" and translate that into written form, I hope the result conveys the what and why effectively. 🤞